iosdevelop/Final-Project-Game-Land/README.md

 Daniel

 This is a quiz app using sqlite database.
-Users will progress through
+Users will progress through each level